 - Make sure you remove any electrode cables from the SwitchBox and connect the SwitchBox to the SuperSting™ with the yellow extension cable.

 - Power the SuperSting™ with an isolated 12V battery or generator type power supply connected to an ungrounded generator.
-NEVER use a battery from the car as this easily damages the systems and invalidates the tests.
+NEVER use a 12V battery mounted in a vehicle as this can damage the systems and invalidates the tests.
+More details HERE.